slatron/slatron.github.io/_posts/2021-02-13-so-fast-so-numb-4.md

 I'd also like to see how I do on another fast drum track.
 After using that loop, it shouldn't take much to build my own.

+### Final Tracks (19)
+Vocals (7 tracks)
+- Main Composite Lead
+- Lead Vocal doubling with different composite
+- Main Vocal Delay on some lines
+- Callback "Woahs" for main vocals
+- Four tracks for Mills Macking Vocals

+Instruments (12 tracks)
+- Piano (midi)
+- Drum Intro (midi)
+- Drums (Apple Loop "Headbop Drumset")
+- Two Shaker Tracks
+- Organ (midi)
+- Lead Distortion Rhythm Guitar
+- Lighter Distortion Rhythm Guitar
+- Lead Guitar Solo
+- Bass
+- Acoustic Guitar Soft
+- Acoustic Guitar Loud

 ### Faithful Covers?
-This was a good song to do a fairly straight coer for.
+This was a good song to do a fairly straight cover for.
 It let me focus less on arrangment than the engineering.
 Not to mention setting up the initial space.

 For future songs, I may not follow the recorded version as close.
 I'd really like to get creative with some of these.